ringcentral/ringcentral-api-docs/docs/index.md

 </div>
 </div>

+Welcome to the RingCentral Developer Guide for RingEX.
+This guide, when used in combination with the [RingCentral API Reference](https://developers.ringcentral.com/api-reference/), provides the guidance and resources you need at every stage of your development journey.
+Whether you’re just getting started with the basics, looking to integrate core features quickly, or ready to build powerful add-ins and leverage advanced SDKs, this guide has you covered.
+Our goal is to help you navigate the RingCentral platform with ease, empowering you to create seamless, innovative communication experiences within your applications.

 ## Popular use cases

 Explore these use cases for the RingCentral platform and API to learn how it can help your business.